bellapickering/bellapickering.github.io/_posts/2020-03-31-Pete-Musto.markdown

 [![Pete and I at World View Nyanga ](/_uploads/pete-and-i-at-world-view-nyanga.png)](/_uploads/pete-and-i-at-world-view-nyanga.png)

 Pete and many others within these conservation groups play a vital role in conserving Zimbabwe's spectacular wildlife.
-A very challenging job, and very much appreciated job. without these men and the challenges they face day to day, African wildlife would be in danger.
+A very challenging job, and very much appreciated job.
+Without these men and the challenges they face day to day, African wildlife would be in danger.
 I am so lucky to have Pete as my godfather.
 His work and passion is admirable and highly respected.